Empowering legal change for noncommunicable diseases: the impact of our International Legal Training Program

 The ILTP isn’t just about education - it’s about impact, and our study revealed that the program through individual participant priority projects has contributed to:

-That’s more than 30 countries where the ILTP has contributed to laws or policies being strengthened or defended to protect public health.
+That’s more than 30 countries where the ILTP has contributed to laws or policies being strengthened or defended to protect public health - with nearly 3 billion people now benefiting from improved NCD laws and policies - directly influenced from our ILTP workshops and ongoing support!

 Law is an effective tool for NCD prevention and control